How to declare an empty string in Python

 Advanced empty string techniques

-Beyond the basics of creation, empty strings play a key role in more advanced operations, including the join() method and Python's internal memory management.
+Beyond the basics of creation, empty strings are also central to advanced techniques involving the join() method, collections, and Python's memory management.

 Using join() with an empty iterable